ngaskill/liferay-docs-dxp-cloud/user/articles/04-using-the-liferay-dxp-service/01-intro.markdown

 # Liferay DXP Service

-The Liferay DXP service is the heartbeat of your project.
-It runs your application's Liferay DXP instance and interacts with other services like the web server, Elasticsearch, and MySQL database.
+The Liferay DXP service is the heartbeat of any project.
+It runs the application's Liferay DXP instance and interacts with other services like the web server, Elasticsearch, and MySQL database.